 Each student must prepare a written dissertation proposal.
 While preparing this proposal, the student enrolls in CS 998 Doctoral Dissertation Proposal.
-(Note: Students may enroll in CS 998 only after passing the qualifying exams. )
+(Note: Students may enroll in CS 998 only after satisfying the breadth requirement. )

 The proposal must be presented to and approved by the dissertation committee.
 The committee determines whether the proposal has merit, and can lead to significant research contributions, and whether the student has the knowledge and skills to complete the proposed work successfully, and in a timely manner.